 - Employer Coverage Rule

-If the individual has coverage both through their employer, and then coverage as a dependent through another commercial plan, then the employer-operated plan will always be considered as the primary plan.
+If the individual has coverage both through their employer and as a dependent through another commercial plan, then the employer-operated plan will always be considered as the primary plan.

 - Dependent Child (under 18) with Separated/Divorced Parents Rule

-- 1. The birthday rule of the parent (whomever's occurs earlier in the year) and,
+- 1. The birthday rule of the parent (whoever's occurs earlier in the year) and,

 - 2. The length of policy rule of the policy holders (whichever commenced first).

 - Dependent Child (Parents Not Separated or Divorced) Rule